konelav/bluepill_adc/README.md

 available board that has [stm32f10x] on it.
 This project based on [bluepill_ch341a] as a template.

-USB protocol is made as simple as possible with just two endpoints, one for configuring (EP0) and one for analog data acquisition (EP1, bulk type).
+USB protocol made as simple as possible with just two endpoints, one for configuring (EP0) and one for analog data acquisition (EP1, bulk type).
-Each usb packet contains minimal header that helps to parse its contents without knowing full device configuration, i.e. one could just plug the device and start grab data from EP1.
+Each usb packet contains minimal header that helps to parse its contents without knowing full device configuration, i.e. user could just plug the device and start grab data from EP1.